 Bamboo has a high strength-to-weight ratio.
 In fact, bamboo has a higher tensile strength than steel.
 This strength comes from the stiff natural fibers that the material is made of.
 The tubes are also fairly thick.
 Bamboo grows in unidirectional vascular bundles which are naturally interwoven.
 This makes bamboo surprisingly similar to carbon fiber in terms of its makeup.
 A bamboo frame can easily handle a heavy rider, and luggage as well as strong cycling force from pedaling and braking.
 In addition, bamboo has a higher compressive strength than concrete.
 The frame can take a hard hit without cracking.

 For extra strength and durability, manufacturers add an epoxy, resin, or polyurethane sealant to the outside of the finished bamboo frame.
-This helps in improve durability in several ways.
+This helps in improving durability in several ways.
 First, it prevents cracking.
 The epoxy seals up any imperfections in the natural bamboo.
 The epoxy coating also makes the frame waterproof.
 You can ride a bamboo bike in the rain, by the salty sea, and in high humidity areas without having to worry about water damage or corrosion.
 The epoxy also protects the frame from UV light that could degrade untreated bamboo.
 This way, you don’t have to worry about leaving your bike in the sun.